mibexx/mbxai-srv-template/README.md

-# Python REST Service Cookiecutter Template
+# MIBEXX AI Service Template

-A cookiecutter template for creating modern Python REST services.
+A cookiecutter template for creating AI Services that can be launched in the Mibexx AI Orchestrator to expose ai features.

 ## Features